AndersFB/RaspberryPiStats/charts/README.md

 ###Contents###

 * config.php - Where you can configure all the settings (folder path, verbosity and future options)
-* rpiTemp.db - SQLite db file.
-With some test data.
 * measuretemp.php - php script for cron job.
 * cleanDB.php - script to clean the DB from sampling data and forbid future accidental deletions using a lock file.
 * db.lck - lock file used by cleanDB.php to flag the clean operation as done and forbid future database cleanups.
 If you do want to reset the database, then delete db.lck first.